 Gibbs' expected "any Workman who understands Lines" to be able to execute his designs.
 What would a workman have seen in Gibbs' drawings?
 What could I see?
 Did I understand Lines?

 The first option was so simple.
 I was looking for an equally direct layout for this second design.
 I could find only complex solutions.
 They worked, but they were not direct.
 For 3 months the obvious design was right there and I couldn't see it.
 I put the puzzle aside several times.

 This 'menagery' was to be a welcome destination for those strolling through the Hackwood Park estate grounds.
 Built of stone, the menagery would not have been as dark as this image.The 'draught' elevation accentuates the quoins and articulated arches, to give the workmen the necessary information.

 Like the design which was built, the pavilion required a gracious porch with a room on each side: one for serving and drinking tea, one for the quiet perusal of books about nature, especially birds.
 The living quarters for the staff who took care of the estate's pheasants were around the back.

-I call this 'The rule of Thirds' because artists use this diagram as a design tool and that;s what they call it.
-It's the 3x3 pattern that appears when we edit cellphone pictures.
-That pattern is 1/3.
-Here the division is into 1/2, 1/4, and 1/8. **
+I call this 'The rule of Thirds' because artists who use these lines as a design tool call it by that name.
+It's the 3x3 pattern that appears when we edit cellphone pictures. **